 The list of recommendations is available here.

-Two dialogues per sector will take place in two different cities between January 2017 and June 2017
+Two dialogues per sector took take place in two different cities between January 2017 and June 2017

 - January: Precision Medicine – Aarhus (Denmark)